dhondta/rpl-attacks/doc/campaigns.md

-# How to create a campaign of simulations ?
+# Campaigns of Simulations

+This section explains how to build a campaign of simulations.
+Hence, it details the possible parameters and how to use them for tuning the simulations.

+## Creation Process

-## 1. Prepare your JSON
+### (1) Prepare your JSON

 With the interactive console: